Adasha/proximity-effect/README.md

 ### Set-up

 Remaining set-up should be done after content has loaded.
-Start by defining your `elements` and `params` objects...
+Start by defining your list of `elements` to animate, and `params` object to control the animation.

 #### Elements